saylordotorg/course_k12math012/Unit01.md

+---
+layout: default
+title: "K12MATH012: Precalculus I"
+course_description: "This course focuses on the function.
+In addition to defining and exploring certain attributes of functions, the course address specific kinds of functions – linear, polynomial, rational, logarithmic, and exponential."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Functions** <span id="1"></span>
 *Functions create a basic structure in mathematics.
 Some mathematicians describe them as well-functioning machines in which you can choose an